stacks-network/docs/_develop/zero_to_dapp_3.md

 ## Understand the Animal Kingdom application code

 The Animal Kingdom application has two major components, React and Blockstack.
 React is used to build all the web components and interactions.
 You could replace React with any framework that you like; Blockstack is web framework agnostic.
 This section does not explain the React in any detail; The discussion focuses on the Blockstack Javascript library the DApp instead.

 The <a href="https://blockstack.github.io/blockstack.js/"
 target="\_blank">Blockstack Javascript library is all a developer needs to create a DApp.
 It grants</a> the application the ability to authenticate a Blockstack identity and to read and write to the user's data stored in a Gaia hub.

+{% include note.html content="Animal Kingdom uses a pre-relese version 19.0.0-alpha.2 of the Blockstack javascript library.
+Feel free to follow <a href='https://github.com/blockstack/blockstack.js/pull/542' target='\_blank'>the pull request for this version</a> to track the version's progress." %}

 ### Authenticating user identity